How do I troubleshoot packet loss on my AWS VPN connection?

 5 minute read

-I'm having constant or intermittent packet loss and high latency issues with my AWS Virtual Private Network (AWS VPN) connection.
-What tests can I run to be sure that the issue isn't occurring inside my Amazon Virtual Private Cloud (Amazon VPC)?
+I see constant or intermittent packet loss and high latency issues with my AWS Virtual Private Network (AWS VPN) connection.
+I want to know what tests to run to confirm that the issue doesn't occur inside my Amazon Virtual Private Cloud (Amazon VPC).

 Short description

-Packet loss issues vary with AWS VPN Internet traffic hops between the on-premises network and the Amazon VPC.
-It's a best practice to isolate and confirm where the packet loss is coming from.
+The causes of packet loss can vary as AWS VPN internet traffic moves between the on-premises network and Amazon VPC.
+It's a best practice to isolate and confirm where the packet loss comes from.

 Resolution